Andy Zaltzman: Radio

 Zaltzman and John Oliver gained their first big break when they teamed up with Chris Addison on The Department, a short-running radio show based on the premise that Chris, Andy and John, were a three-man organisation brainstorming to solve society's problems.
+The radio show hosted three series on BBC Radio 4 from January 2004 to September 2006.
+Zaltzman, Oliver and Addison played characters who were a part of the show's "Research Team 32"; Zaltzman's character was Lazlo Wolfe.